Madurai Chithirai Festival

 1. Flag Hoisting (Kodi Etram)

-The festival begins with the hoisting of a holy flag at Meenakshi Temple, signifying the divine start of the celebrations.
+The festival officially begins with the hoisting of the sacred flag at the Meenakshi Amman Temple, marking the divine commencement of celebrations.

 2. Pattabhishekam (Coronation)